MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-inbound-connectivity.md

  **To create a target application to store the Secure Channel SSL certificate**

-1. Verify that you're logged on to Microsoft 365 as a global administrator.
+1. Verify that you're logged on to Microsoft 365 as a global admin.

 2. In the SharePoint Online Administration Center, in the navigation pane, select **secure store**.